 Before Search Engines, We Needed The Internet.

 Then along came the internet.
-I won’t delve too deep into how the whole internet came about.
-Mainly because we will be here all day.
+I won’t delve too deep into how the whole internet came about because we will be here all day.
 But basically, a whole lot of uber-smart dudes and dudettes worked on a heap of engineering and software stuff over time.
 Eventually, this began to assemble the “network of networks” that became the modern internet.
-Whilst this was in the process for a while, many scientists had already predicted the imminent existence of a worldwide network of information for some time.
+Whilst this was in the process for a while, many scientists had already predicted the imminent existence of a worldwide network of information.

 Before Search Engine Optimisation, We Needed Search Engines.